 - Average airflow – it has some perforated holes at one side of the case only and it limits on how much air your intake fans can pass into a case.
 So possibly, you will have more or less negative air pressure.

 - Drive bay – 3.5-inch drive-bay does not have any quick release mounting so in order to add or remove 3.5-inch drives, you will have to lie down your case on one side and unscrew the whole cage from the bottom of the case.

-And since this one is relatively available, it’s really worth considering for your next pc build.
-And so you will find a link in the description below.
+And since this one is relatively available, it’s really worth considering for a budget pc build.

 Disclosure: EpicGameTech gets a small commission when you purchase something via our Amazon links.
 It doesn’t cost you anything extra since that comes from Amazon’s end.
 So, please be aware, the links provided to Amazon are affiliate links.